Skip to main content

 scd configure --deep-timeout 20m # deep analysis (default: 20m)

 Deep analysis runs AI on your findings — 10–20 minutes is normal for large codebases.
-Do not lower the deep timeout.

 Push local scan history